-As an automotive repair business owner, setting and hitting appropriate Gross Profit Margins (GPMs) can significantly impact your company's financial health and long-term success.
-The GPM is a crucial metric that reflects the percentage of revenue that remains after the cost of goods sold (COGS) is subtracted.
-How do you get started with monitoring your GPM?
+Setting and hitting appropriate Gross Profit Margins (GPMs) can significantly impact your repair shop's long-term success.
+This crucial metric reflects the percentage of revenue that remains after the cost of goods sold (COGS) is subtracted.
+So, how do you start monitoring your GPM?

-CSI Accounting & Payroll has helped auto repair shops with their accounting since the 1960s, specializing in it since the day we started!
-We know the metrics that matter the most for you to keep an eye on - like your GPM - as well as how you can track them.
+CSI Accounting & Payroll has helped auto repair shops with their accounting since the 1960s, specializing in your industry since the day we started!
+We know the metrics that matter the most to keep an eye on (like your GPM) as well as how you can track them.
+Let's explore the significance of GPMs for auto repair shops, based on these questions commonly asked by other repair shop owners:

 - How do I calculate my current GPM?